update4j/update4j/README.md

 ## Documentation

-Please refer to the [wiki](https://github.com/uptodate-project/uptodate/wiki) for full documentation.
+Please refer to the [documentation](https://github.com/uptodate-project/uptodate/wiki/Documentation) for a full reference guide.

 ## Limitations

 As this projects builds on top of the Module System we are limited to what it has to offer.
-Please refer to the [wiki](https://github.com/uptodate-project/uptodate/wiki#limitations) for a comprehensive list of limitations.
+Please refer to the [documentation](https://github.com/uptodate-project/uptodate/wiki/Documentation#limitations) for a comprehensive list of limitations.

 ## Attribution